 Generic Name: levomilnacipran (Oral route)

-Antidepressants increased the risk of suicidal thoughts and behavior in children, adolescents, and young adults in short-term studies.
-Monitor for worsening of depression and for emergence of suicidal thoughts and behaviors.
-Levomilnacipran is not approved for use in pediatric patients .
+Antidepressants can increase the risk of suicidal thinking and behavior in children, adolescents, and young adults; however, this risk was not observed in patients older than 24 years and risk was reduced in patients 65 years or older.
+Closely monitor patients of all ages for clinical worsening and for emergence of suicidal thoughts and behaviors.
+Not approved for use in pediatric patients .

 Commonly used brand name(s)